Kong/kong-build-tools/openresty-build-tools/README.md

 Required arguments:
   -p, --prefix <prefix>              Location where components should be installed.
       --openresty <openresty_ver>    Version of OpenResty to build, such as 1.13.6.2.

+Semi-Optional arguments:
       --openssl <openssl_ver>        Version of OpenSSL to build, such as 1.1.1c.

+      --boringssl <boringssl_ver>    Version of BoringSSL to build

+  One of `--openssl` or `--boringssl` needs to be provided.
+The default behavior

+                                     is to build OpenSSL.

 Optional arguments:
+      --ssl-provider                 Specify a provider for SSL libraries.

+                                     (Can be set to "openssl" or "boringssl")

       --no-openresty-patches         Do not apply openresty-patches while compiling OpenResty.
                                      (Patching is enabled by default)